department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/eligibility.md

 - Hardship, **or**
 - The convenience of the government, **or**
-- Reduction-in-force, **or**
+- Reduction in force, **or**
 - Certain medical conditions, **or**
 - A service-connected disability (a disability related to your military service)

 ### Can I get a COE as the spouse of a Veteran?

-You may be able to get a COE if you are the spouse of a Veteran who:
+You may be able to get a COE if you're the spouse of a Veteran who:

 - Is missing in action, **or**
 - Is a prisoner of war (POW), **or**
 - Died while in service or from a service-connected disability and you didn’t remarry, **or**
 - Died while in service or from a service-connected disability and you didn’t remarry before you were 57 years old or before December 16, 2003, **or**
-- Died and had been totally disabled, but whose disability may not have been the cause of death (in certain situations)
+- Had been totally disabled and then died, but whose disability may not have been the cause of death (in certain situations)

-**Please note:** A surviving spouse who remarried before December 16, 2003, and on or after their 57th birthday, must have applied no later than December 15, 2004, to establish home loan eligibility.
-We must deny applications from surviving spouses who remarried before December 6, 2003, that are received after December 15, 2004.
+**Note:** A surviving spouse who remarried before December 16, 2003, and on or after their 57th birthday, must have applied no later than December 15, 2004, to establish home loan eligibility.
+We must deny applications we received after December 15, 2004, from surviving spouses who remarried before December 16, 2003.

 ### Can I get a COE in any other situations?

 You may be able to get a COE if you:

-- Are a U.S. citizen who served in the Armed Forces of a government allied with the United States in WWII, **or**
+- Are a U.S. citizen who served in the Armed Forces of a government allied with the United States in World War II, **or**
 - Served as a member in certain organizations, such as a:
   - Public Health Service officer
   - Cadet at the United States Military, Air Force, or Coast Guard Academy
   - Midshipman at the United States Naval Academy
-  - Officer of National Oceanic & Atmospheric Administration
+  - Officer of the National Oceanic & Atmospheric Administration
   - Merchant seaman during World War II

 ### Can I use a COE I used before?